Parents who use drugs

 - As children get older they may need to learn basic first aid.

 - There are support groups for young people when there is someone in the family who is abusing alcohol or other drugs.
-There is information in the Teen topic 'Alcohol - coping with alcohol in the home'.
-They could also call the Kids Helpline 1800 55 1800 (Australia only).
+They could call the Kids Helpline 1800 55 1800 to find out about them (Australia only).